department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-original">Original Claim—the first claim you file for disability benefits</button>
 <div id="claim-original" class="usa-accordion-content">

-**You'll need to submit:**
+**You'll need to submit evidence of:**
-- Evidence of a current physical or mental disability from a medical professional or layperson (someone who's not a trained professional) , **and**
+- A current physical or mental disability from a medical professional or layperson (someone who's not a trained professional) , **and**
-- Evidence of an event, injury, or disease that happened during your active-duty service, **and**
+- An event, injury, or disease that happened during your active-duty service, **and**
-- Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
+- A link between your current disability and the event, injury, or disease that happened during your service.
 Usually we need medical records or medical opinions from health care providers to support this link. <br>

 Under certain situations, we may conclude that there's a link between your military service and your disability even if there's no evidence.
 This usually applies to:<br>
 - [A chronic (long-lasting) illness that appears within 1 year after discharge](/disability/eligibility/illnesses-within-one-year-of-discharge/), **or**